X-SHIELD: Regularization for eXplainable Artificial Intelligence: Regularization in XAI

-Model-agnostic explanations~\cite{ribeiro2016should} refer to XAI methods that aim to provide insights into model predictions without relying on the internal structures of the model.
-This perspective eliminates the need for any special features of the model, such as using well-known layers or even knowing whether the internal model is differentiable.
+Model-agnostic explanations~\citep{ribeiro2016should} refer to XAI methods that aim to provide insights into model predictions without relying on the internal structures of the model.
+This perspective eliminates the need for any special features of the model, such as using well-known layers or even knowing whether the internal model is differentiable, that is, there is no bias associated with the structure itself.
 Furthermore, it can be applied to any current or future model.
-Due to the disconnection between the internal structure of the model and the explanation, there is no bias associated with the structure itself.
-Only the input and output influence this explanation, making model-agnostic explanations ideal for auditing models.
-However, since it lacks connection to the internal structure of the model, these explanations cannot be used to enhance the model in any aspect through optimization methods such as gradient descent.
-It is also a disadvantage that, to compute these explanations, it is necessary to evaluate the black-box model a sufficient number of times to obtain a reliable explanation.
+The input and output are the only information that influence this explanation, making model-agnostic explanations ideal for auditing models.
+However, since it lacks connection to the internal structure of the model, these explanations can't be used to enhance the model in any aspect through optimization methods such as gradient descent.
+It is also a disadvantage that, to compute these explanations, it is necessary to evaluate the black-box model a large number of times to obtain a reliable explanation.

-Model-specific explanations like GradCam~\cite{selvaraju2017grad} or derivatives, on the other hand, rely on understanding the internal structures of the model to provide insights into its predictions.
-This perspective implies a requirement for specific model knowledge, such as the specific layers of the model or determining the differentiability of the internal model.
-It's also important to consider that these explanations are faster to obtain than model-agnostic approaches since there's no need to evaluate the model multiple times.
-While this connection to the internal structure allows for potential model enhancements through optimization methods like gradient descent, it could introduce biases associated with the model's structure.
-The explanation is influenced then not just by the input and output but also by the intricacies of the model's internal design.
+Model-specific explanations like GradCam~\citep{selvaraju2017grad} or derivatives, on the other hand, rely on understanding the internal structures of the model to provide insights into its predictions.
+This perspective implies a requirement for specific model knowledge, such as the specific layers of the model or determining the differentiability.
+It's also important to consider that these explanations are faster than model-agnostic approaches since there's no need to evaluate the model multiple times.
+The connection to the internal structure allows for potential model enhancements through optimization methods like gradient descent.
+However, it could introduce biases associated with the model's structure~(i.e., Will the explanation change if we change the layer where we apply GradCam?).
 This makes dependant explanations valuable for improving models but may raise concerns in auditing the model.

-One of the major distinctions highlighted in~\cite{mcdermid2021artificial} among types of explanations, regardless of whether they are model-agnostic or model-dependent, is the differentiation between example-based and feature importance-based explanations.
+One of the major distinctions highlighted in~\citep{mcdermid2021artificial} among types of explanations, regardless of whether they are model-agnostic or model-dependent, is the differentiation between example-based and feature importance-based explanations.